Ma Kunling, M.D., Ph.D.

 Professional Highlights

-Huaxia Medical Science and Technology Award, Third Prize
+The third prize, Huaxia Medical Science and Technology Award

-Jiangsu Medical Science and Technology Award, Second Prize
+The second prize, Jiangsu Medical Science and Technology Award

-Jiangsu Science and Technology Progress Award, Second Prize
+The second prize, Jiangsu Science and Technology Progress Award

-Nanjing Science and Technology Progress Award, Second Prize
+The second prize, Nanjing Science and Technology Progress Award

-Natural Science Award of Ministry of Education, First Prize
+The first prize, Natural Science Award of Ministry of Education, China

-Zhejiang Science and Technology Progress Award, First Prize
+The first prize, Zhejiang Science and Technology Progress Award

-Chinese Medical Science and Technology Award, Third Prize
+The third prize, Chinese Medical Science and Technology Award

-Science and Technology Progress Award of Ministry of Education, Second Prize
+The second prize, Science and Technology Progress Award of Ministry of Education, China

 Professional Appointments

-Member, Standing Committee of Renal Pharmacology, Chinese Pharmacological Society
+Member, the Standing Committee of Renal Pharmacology of the Chinese Pharmacological Society, 2023-2027

-Member, Committee on Renal Pathophysiology, Chinese Society of Pathophysiology
+Member, the Renal Pathophysiology of the Chinese Society of Pathophysiology, 2023-2027

-Member, Lipid and Lipoprotein Committee, Chinese Society of Biochemistry and Molecular Biology
+Member, the Lipid and Lipoprotein of the Chinese Society of Biochemistry, 2023-2027

-The 10th Youth Member of Kidney Disease of Chinese Medical Association
+Member, the 10th Youth Member of Kidney Disease of Chinese Medical Association, 2015-2018

 Education Experience